 Symbol Meaning WARNING!
 This symbol alerts you to a dangerous situation.
-Failure to avoid this situation can report fatal injury.
-To determine the nature of the potential hazard and the measures report avoid it, consult the documentation accompanying the measuring device.
-Reference to documentation Refers to the corresponding device documentation.
+Failure to avoid this situation can result in serious or fatal injury.
+To determine the nature of the potential hazard and the measures required to avoid it, consult the documentation accompanying the measuring device. Ĩ Reference to documentation Refers to the corresponding device documentation.
 Protective ground connection A terminal which must be connected to ground prior to establishing any other connections.